talmeym/regurgitator-core-xml/README.md

 | ``value`` | value provided explicitly | ``arg1=this,arg2=that`` |
 | ``file`` | value loaded from a file | ``classpath:/query-param.txt`` |

-a create-parameter can have a merge attribute that specified what to do if the parameter being created already exists; how to merge to existing and new values together.
+a create-parameter can have a merge attribute that specified what to do if the parameter being created already exists; how to 'merge' the existing and new values.

 there are 4 core merge types available: